 - Protect customer and employee data

-- Handle sensitive customer and employee information with care, ensuring it is stored securely.
+- Handle sensitive customer and employee information with care and store it securely.

 - Do not share personal or company data over unsecured channels or with unauthorised individuals.